Affiliate Disclosure : As an Amazon Associate I may earn commissions from qualifying purchases.

 4 steps to amazing homemade pizza!!…

-Step 1 – Let’s start with the pizza dough recipe…
+STEP 1 – Let’s start with the pizza dough recipe…

-Step 2 – it’s the pizza sauce recipe…
+STEP 2 – it’s the pizza sauce recipe…

 You really don’t get easier, fresher and tastier than my classic pizza tomato sauce!
 Made in under 5 minutes and for almost pennies, Iv used this recipe for years and is my others halves speciality!